helmarw/myClock/README.md

 - fixed an issue when reading temperature from DS18b20 sensor
 - fixed couple of issues when in 24h display mode

+### Known Issues

+- i could not get it to work with ESP8266, like Wemos D1 min or NodeMCU 12E, after settind SSID+Password device i locked in
+  bootloop.
+Dont know what wrong yet.
+I strongly recoomend using ESP32, for me the MH-ET LIVE D1 mini with WeMos-Matrix-Shield works very well